 When You Sell

 The rules become really confusing when you sell the property.
-To learn more information about selling and buying property, visit Mary Ann Bechtel‘s official website.
 To determine if you have a deductible loss, a similar special basis rule applies.
 That is, you must use the lower of:

 Additionally, you must reduce the initial basis by depreciation deductions taken during the rental period.
 The special basis rule and the depreciation deductions greatly reduce the odds of having a deductible loss on a sale, especially when property values are below historical levels.
 With property values recovering in many areas, however, the chances of reporting a taxable gain have increased.

 Your tax basis for purposes of calculating whether you have a taxable gain on a sale is simply the property’s regular basis on the sale date.
 Regular basis generally equals the original cost of the land and building, plus the cost of any improvements minus depreciation deductions claimed during the rental period.